datopian/ckanext-authz-service/README.md

 | Resource     | `res`       | `data`     | `read`, `update`                             |                  |
 | Resource     | `res`       | `metadata` | `read`, `update`                             |                  |

-Configuration can be changed by replacing the permissions mapping file with a new one.
+New entities, subscopes or actions can be added, and default configuration can be overridden, by using the `@authzzie.auth_check` decorator.

 Configuration settings
 ----------------------